WJVincent/Anvil/docs/api-routes.md

   Retrieves the users notebooks and notes, so that they can be accessed by the logged in user.

 - ### `POST -> /api/user`
+  Creates a user and logs in that user if successful in its creation.

 ---